FAQ's

 We ask that you give us as much notice as possible and contact us initially by phone then send us a follow up email to officially cancel the order.

-If you cancel on the day of delivery and the products have been dispatched from the supplier a charge may be applicable.
+If you cancel on the day of delivery and the products have been dispatched from the supplier a charge may be applied.

-If your order includes bespoke alterations to the product, there is no right to cancel.
+If your order includes bespoke alterations or is made to order there is no right to cancel once the order has been placed.

 Can I cancel after my delivery?